 Sportsbooks will sometimes offer odds boosts on specific games and markets, increasing the original odds by 10% to 40%.
 As a result, you will make more money if the bet hits.

 However, boosted odds come with certain prerequisites and terms of use—for example, they can have stake limits.
 Also, not all odds boosts present a good opportunity.
-If enhanced odds are offered on long shot bets, you should consider if taking them is a good idea.
+If enhanced odds are offered on long-shot bets, you should consider whether taking them is a good idea.

 Apart from the intro offer, sportsbooks provide many other promotions regularly.
 For instance, you may use parlay insurance, which is a promo that gives you a partial or full refund if you miss your parlay by a single leg.